clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

 If your project is a Coq plugin (containing [OCaml](https://ocaml.org/) files), you can get inspiration from the [Constructors](https://github.com/mattam82/Constructors) project of [Matthieu Sozeau](http://www.pps.univ-paris-diderot.fr/~sozeau/).
 This is an example of a simple OCaml plugin, including the branches `v8.4` and `v8.5` for compatibility with the different versions of Coq.

 ## Compile
-We will use `coq_makefile`.
-Add a project file `Make`:
+We will use `coq_makefile` to generate a Makefile.
+Create a file `Make`:

     -R .
 ThatSuperProof

     All.v

-and an executable script `configure.sh`:
+and an executable file `configure.sh`:

     #!/bin/sh

     coq_makefile -f Make -o Makefile

-Compile with:
+To compile your project, run:

     ./configure.sh
     make

-Coq Makefile is clever and also generates an `install` rule, among over things.
+`coq_makefile` is clever and also generates an `install` rule, among over things.

 ## Publish a development version
-We will first publish a package on the unstable repository.
-We need to do a pull-request to add a new package (see [pull-requests on GitHub](https://help.github.com/articles/using-pull-requests/)).
-Fork the [unstable repository](https://github.com/coq/repo-unstable) and add a folder `coq:that-super-proof/coq:that-super-proof.dev` in `packages/`.
-All packages must be in small caps, in the `coq:` namespace.
+We first publish a development version.
+We will do a pull-request to add our new package (see [pull-requests on GitHub](https://help.github.com/articles/using-pull-requests/) if you need help).
+Fork the [OPAM Coq repository](https://github.com/coq/opam-coq-archive) and add a folder `coq:that-super-proof/coq:that-super-proof.dev` in `extra-dev/packages/`.
+All package names must be in small caps and in the `coq:` namespace.
 You can also use your own `coq:name:` namespace for bigger projects.

 A package is described by three files: